Blog

 Conclusion

-Since the first World Cup in 1930, research from the Migration Policy Institute has shown that the number of footballers playing for a country other than the country of their birth remains relatively stable – between 2% and 14%.
-However, it is likely that the competition for football talent from the diaspora will increase.
-Choices made by footballers will inevitably be based on personal factors, but experiences of integration in their countries of birth and the strength of ties to their motherlands also prove significant.
+Since the first World Cup in 1930, research from the Migration Policy Institute has shown that the number of footballers playing for a country other than their birth country has remained relatively stable – between 2% and 14%.
+However, the competition for football talent from the diaspora is likely to increase.
+Choices made by footballers will inevitably be based on personal factors.
+Still, experiences of integration in their countries of birth and the strength of ties to their motherlands also prove significant.